srcfoundry/kinesis/README.md

 # Kinesis

-Kinesis is an extensible framework reference for building event-driven microservices.
+Kinesis is an extensible model for developing event-driven microservices in golang.
+The software architecture is designed on the [C4](https://c4model.com) model, making it easy to separate various functionalities which serve a purpose, into separate <b>components</b>.
+A <b>container</b> comprises of those components which eventually make up a system.

+A system could also be viewed as a collection of containers, each catering to an aspect of the overall system and therefore a container could be considered as a component.

-<p>Common functionalities are modeled as <b>components</b>, which communicate with each other by means of passing messages or notifications.</p>
+In addition to modelling container <-> component heirachies emphasis is also provided on how components could communicate with each other by means of passing messages or notifications.

 <br/>